Abd1997-Dev/Design-of-Area-Effcient-Low-Latency-5G-Compliant-LDPC-Decoder-Architecture/README.md

 </p>

 <p align="justify">
-In this research work, the focus is to design the novel check node unit (CNU) architecture and to replace the existing CNU architecture of LDPC decoder with it.
+&emsp; In this research work, the focus is to design the novel check node unit (CNU) architecture and to replace the existing CNU architecture of LDPC decoder with it.
 This will improve the performance of the complete decoder with reduced area and